NoahY/q2a-admin-plus/README.rst

 ----------
 Disclaimer
 ----------
-This is **alpha** code.
-It may break your install.
-Probably not, but caveat emptor.
+This is **beta** code.
+It is probably okay for production environments, but may not work exactly as expected.
+Refunds will not be given.
+If it breaks, you get to keep both parts.

 -------
 Release